zl777/hello-world/README.md

 # hello-world
-very fanny that i love it
+very funny that i love it
 so i will study it for a long time